 Please note that there is a minimum charge of $25.00 per research request.
 Copies and postage are extra.
 Upon evaluation of your request, you will be contacted to discuss the request and anticipated charge.

 Public Speaking Requests

 We can provide an engaging and educational program for your next social function.
 This is a wonderful opportunity for churches, civic organizations, garden clubs and older adults to learn more about Chesterfield County’s history.
-We can provide a staff person in period costume or offer a power point slide presentation.
+We can provide a staff person in a period costume or offer a PowerPoint slide presentation.
 We offer a wide range of horticulture and history topics such as historic trees, medicinal herbs and plants, coal mining history, ghost stories, Civil War history and many other topics.

-Cost: $35.00 for non-profits. $50.00 for private groups and groups outside Chesterfield County.
+Free for private groups and groups outside Chesterfield County.